EmanuelePapini/EFDL2Limadou/README.md

 ### Acknowledgements ###

-We acknowledge financial support from the Italian Space Agency under the contract ASI “LIMADOU Scienza+” n° 2020-31-HH.0
+We acknowledge financial support from the Italian Space Agency under the contract ASI “LIMADOU Scienza+” n° 2020-31-HH.0.

-Would you use the EFDL2Limadou data processor for a scientific publication, please add a link to this repository and properly reference our publication and the following zenodo link.
+Would you use the EFDL2Limadou data processor for a scientific publication, please add a link to this repository and properly reference the publication and the following zenodo link listed below.

 ## References